mijohansen/privacy-proxy/README.md

 This project was generated using [Nx](https://nx.dev).

+## Server vs. client side

+In general, we are trying to hold the browser-sdks to a bare minimum.
+The SDK is really just a wrapper around the contract to the server.
+This means that we don't need code for parsing cookies or dealing with other common lookups in the browser.
+For instance the mixpanel-sdk is checking user agents for bots and parsing user agents and all kind of operations that this implementation does on the server.

 ## Update routine

-Just some general housekeeping to keep up with NX.
+Just some general housekeeping to keep up with NX and other dependencies.

 ```
 nx migrate latest